 Because Singapore is a city of incredible wealth and $3 noodles, and recognizes no contradiction in excelling at both.
 It's a culture that's growing and changing all the time, that relishes juxtapositions, food especially, and couldn't be more proud of its unique local cuisine that's a little bit from everywhere.

 And after you receive your third or so plate from a smiling hawker who's spent his or her life perfecting one or two dishes, something clicks.
 You realize this food isn't just about food, or even about the culinary magic of teasing big flavors from humble ingredients.

 The earth spins fast in Singapore; tradition has to fight to keep up.
 In this country of immigrants, "where you're from" and "where you're going" become relative questions.
 Food points the way.

 Here are some handy guides to help you dive deep into Singapore's food culture.

 iEat-iShoot-iPost is the most popular food blog in Singapore, with incredible coverage of the hawker scene that includes accurate locations and hours of operation.
-The author, Dr. Leslie Tay, has also published a book and iPhone app that are well worth buying.
+The author, Dr. Leslie Tay, has also published a book that is well worth buying.

 Not a Tourist is a blog that encourages expats the discover the local culture.
 It covers more than just food, and is a great insider's guide.